Al-Faust/DataProject1_Repo/README.md

 Flight Destinations for Project 1 of WUSTL Bootcamp

 Using flight data provided by the Bureau of Transportation, our goal is to determine the most popular destinations by season.
-Other questions we plan on answering are; what season has the most passengers has flying, what airport is the busiest and is that airport a common layover location.
+Other questions we plan on answering are; what season has the most passengers flying and what airports are the busiest.

 Data Cleaning: Jack
 Data Analysis: Jack, Marcus, Al